The Crown of Ptolemy: Reception

-Hypable highly praised the short story, writing "While previous installations, like “The Son of Sobek” and “The Staff of Serapis,” have given us one small pairing at a time, “The Crown of Ptolemy” unites all four of our heroes, and it's brilliant.
+Hypable highly praised the short story, writing "While previous installations, like "The Son of Sobek" and "The Staff of Serapis", have given us one small pairing at a time, "The Crown of Ptolemy" unites all four of our heroes, and it is brilliant.
 Sadie and Percy bond over their shared impatience, while Carter and Annabeth practically roll their eyes in synchronization.
-It's nice to see such a myriad of heroes joining with little resistance, more than happy to work in conjunction in order to defeat the bad guy."
+It is nice to see such a myriad of heroes joining with little resistance, more than happy to work in conjunction in order to defeat the bad guy."

-After the release of The Crown of Ptolemy, the Percy Jackson and Kane Chronicles crossover series was on the New York Times Best Seller List for the weeks of May 31 and June 7, 2015.
+After the release of The Crown of Ptolemy, the Percy Jackson and Kane Chronicles crossover series was on the New York Times Best Seller list for the weeks of May 31 and June 7, 2015.
 The Crown of Ptolemy itself was on the bestseller lists for USA Today (general list).